 Margaret McKenny Campground has six sites (four with single corrals and two with double corrals).
 All the corrals have concrete floors, and each site has a manure bin.
 The campground has a vault toilet, stock water, and a huge day-use parking area.
 You’ll need a Discover Pass for either camping or day-use parking.

 We were awed by Capitol Forest’s dense woods and dazzled by the wildflowers along the trails and in the clear-cuts.
-And we were delighted with the many miles of well-maintained trails that are open to horses.
+And we were delighted with the many miles of well-maintained trails open to horses.
 Capitol State Forest is indeed a special destination for equestrians.
 We’ll be back!